 Table of Contents

-This comprehensive guide provides step-by-step instructions on how to size electrical cables according to Australian Standards, specifically AS/NZS 3008.1.
+This comprehensive guide provides step-by-step instructions for sizing electrical cables in accordance with Australian Standard AS/NZS 3008.1.1:2025.
 Whether you’re an electrical engineer, contractor, or student, this resource will help you master the essential calculations for selecting the correct cable sizes in various applications.
 Key topics covered:

 Current-carrying capacity calculations